fluential/casper-ng-hugo/README.md

 # Victor Hugo CMS Template NG

-# CASPER CMD NG
-## Hugo version of Casper theme for Ghost
+## Casper CMS NG - Hugo version of Casper theme for Ghost

 This is continuation of the work from https://github.com/bdougie/casper-cms-template Provides cleaned up version supporting latest version of Hugo in native way.